fatihaybsn/SUAS_2024_Cargo_Transportation/README.md

    - A **YOLOv8** model was trained on this custom dataset to detect the markers that correspond to valid drop locations.

 2. **Onboard Inference**
-   - The Jetson Orin captures frames from the Raspberry Pi HQ Camera.
+   - The Jetson Nano captures frames from the Raspberry Pi HQ Camera.
    - The YOLOv8 model runs on the Jetson GPU using **CUDA**, providing real-time detections that can keep up with the UAV’s motion.
    - Detection outputs include bounding boxes, class labels (letter or digit), and confidence scores.